Dorian invasion: Early challenges to the hypothesis

 Linear B tablet from Pylos, c.
 1180 BCE.
 The discovery that these tablets were written in Greek led to doubts over the Dorian invasion hypothesis.

 The art historian Robert Cook has written that the association between the Dorians and Geometric pottery, despite its initial scholarly popularity, was never a comfortable fit with the evidence.
 In 1903, Hans Dragendorff challenged it, arguing that Geometric pottery was simply a development of Mycenaean styles: Dragendorff's view became the scholarly consensus after it was demonstrated by Bernhard Schweitzer in a 1917 work.
 (Note: Cook 2013: Schweitzer's work is Schweitzer 1918.)
 In 1939, Gaetano De Sanctis, an Italian classicist who had refused to swear allegiance to the Fascist dictator Benito Mussolini, wrote a history of early Greece in which he rejected Müller's view of the Dorian invasion, and ascribed only a small historical role to the Dorians.
 (Note: Schnapp-Gourbeillion 1986, referencing De Sanctis 1939.
 On De Sanctis and Mussolini, see Capristo 2005.)
-The 1952 decipherment of Linear B indicated that Greek had been spoken in the Peloponnese since the Bronze Age, leading many scholars to abandon the Dorian invasion as a hypothesis.
+The 1952 decipherment of Linear B indicated that Greek-speakers had lived in the Peloponnese since the Bronze Age; this led many scholars to abandon the Dorian invasion as a hypothesis.

 From the 1960s onwards, new archaeological discoveries pushed into the Mycenaean period the chronological horizons of key cultural changes, such as the Naue II sword, the development of iron-working, the practice of cremation and the development of what became Geometric pottery.
 It also became clear that these were not universally found in supposedly "Doric" areas, and were often adopted piecemeal in a manner not easily explained by the migration of a conquering elite.
 (Note: Thomas 1993; Cook 2013 (on pottery styles specifically).)
 Cook published an article in 1962 in which he called the Dorian invasion "not a subject that is worth much study", citing the paucity of available evidence: he considered that the invasion probably did take place, but that it left no trace in the material record and that most elements of the mythical and historical tradition concerning it were unproven.
 Vincent Desborough, in 1964, demonstrated the chronological inconsistency between the widespread adoption of burial in cist graves (c.
 1100 BCE) and the destruction of the Mycenaean palaces (c.
 1180 BCE).
 More broadly, archaeological studies in the 1960s moved away from migration as a dominant explanation for cultural change, leading in turn to the decline of the Dorian invasion and related hypotheses in mainstream scholarship.
 (Note: Wiedemann 2018 (applied specifically to the Dorian invasion); Hudson 1999 (for archaeology in general).)